operator-framework/operator-sdk/doc/operator-scope.md

 ### CRD cluster-scoped usage

-It is ideal for the cases where an instance(CR) of some Kind(CRD) will be used in more than one namespace instead of an specific one.
+This scope is ideal for the cases where an instance(CR) of some Kind(CRD) will be used in more than one namespace instead of a specific one.

-> **NOTE**: When an instance of the Manager is created in the `main.go` file it receives as Options the namespace(s) which should be watched and cached for the Client which is provided by it in the Controllers.
-So, only clients provided by cluster-scoped project where the `Namespace` attribute is equals `""` will able to manager cluster-scoped CRD's.
-For further information see the [Manager][manager_user_guide] topic in the user guide and the [Manager Options][manager_options].
+> **NOTE**: When a `Manager` instance is created in the `main.go` file, it receives the namespace(s) as Options.
+These namespace(s) should be watched and cached for the Client which is provided by the Controllers.
+Only clients provided by cluster-scoped projects where the `Namespace` attribute is `""` will be able to manage cluster-scoped CRD's.
+For more information see the [Manager][manager_user_guide] topic in the user guide and the [Manager Options][manager_options].

-### Example for change the CRD scope from namespace to cluster
+### Example for changing the CRD scope from namespace to cluster

-- Check the `spec.names.plural` in the  CRD's Kind YMAL file
+- Check the `spec.names.plural` in the  CRD's Kind YAML file

 * `deploy/crds/cache_v1alpha1_memcached_crd.yaml`
     ```YAML